IQTLabs/voices/reading.md

 ## Dataset Description

+The Voices Obscured in Complex Environmental settings (VOiCES) corpus presents audio recorded in acoustically challenging conditions.
+Recordings took place in real rooms of various sizes, capturing different background and reverberation profiles for each room.
+Various types of distractor noise (TV, music, or babble) were simultaneously played with clean speech.
+Audio was recorded at a distance using twelve microphones strategically placed throughout the room.
+To imitate human behavior during conversation, the foreground speaker used a motorized platform to rotated over a range of angles during recordings.

 ### Data format

 Audio files will be available in WAV format with 16 kHz sample rate with 16-bit precision.
 All files begin with the corpus name Lab41-SRI-VOiCES.
 Source files specify speaker, chapter, and chapter segment identification number.
 The file naming format sample is shown below: